Big Pigeon in Southwest Iowa

 • worker at US Navy Yard, Pearl Harbor, Hawaii Territory; d.
 19 Sep 1944, illness; WWII-Japan > The Pacific Bases.

-• Notes: Did not die as the result of operations against the enemy, thus not included in the Pottawattamie Area WWII Dead roster.
+• Notes: Did not die as the result of combat-related operations, thus not included in the Pottawattamie Area WWII Dead roster.

 • b.
 26 Dec 1926 Percival, Benton Twp., Fremont Co.; s/o Henry J. Buter Jr. & Elsie M. Weber; family lived in rural Dunlap, Boyer Twp., Crawford Co. moving to Dunlap, Harrison Co. in 1946; entered service 16 Feb 1944 from rural Dunlap; m.
 Helen A. Sybeldon 1946 in Dunlap, one child; bur.
 Pleasant Hill Cem., Dunlap.